 Step 2: Find Suppliers

 Once you have identified a profitable niche, you need to go and find your future suppliers.
 That sounds easier than it often is.
 Suppliers are great in manufacturing and distributing.
 However, they are not particularly good at marketing or search engine optimization.

 So be prepared to dig a little deeper to find the best suppliers for you.
-I strongly suggest you to google not only for your niche, product or keyword but also use one of the following search operators:
+I strongly suggest you google not only for your niche, product, or keyword but also use one of the following search operators:

 - Niche, product or keyword + “supplier”